Federal Work Study

 You may now access your Federal Work Study information online through SIS.
 Check your account to view your type of work study, amount of work study, eligible dates, remaining balance, and the downloadable PDF authorization form.
 You are responsible for providing the authorization form to your employer.

-Students who are not eligible for FWS may qualify for the institutional equivalent – JHU Work Opportunity.
+Students who are not eligible for FWS may qualify for JHU Work Opportunity.

 Students who are not eligible for work study in their financial aid package may still work part-time to help meet the annual cost of education.
-The Student Employment Services Office provides information on part-time opportunities, both on and off campus, and paid internships.
+The University Experiential Learning Office provides information on part-time opportunities, both on and off-campus, and paid internships.
 They also maintain a website with a listing of employers who are willing to hire students who may not qualify for FWS or Community Service funding.

 Hopkins offers temporary employment opportunities for all students.
-The Student Employment Services Office can answer questions and provide assistance.
+The University Experiential Learning Office can answer questions and provide assistance.
 Call (410) 516-8421 or visit the Student Employment Services website.